 The local community of Brandy Hill is well established with households generally supporting more than two occupants and residents that are generally in employment, often in a "white collar" capacity.
 The community have identified the rural nature of the locality as something they value.
-A component of this local environment has historically included the Quarry and it is important to note that much of the feedback on the Project did not object to the Quarry operation but wanted to ensure that it was being responsibly managed and was not significantly impacting local amenity and way of life.
+A component of this local environment has historically included the Quarry and it is important to note that much of the feedback on the Project did not object to the Quarry operation but wanted to ensure that it was being responsibly managed and was not significantly impacting local amenity

 It should be noted that Hanson's review of the submissions and the feedback received from Key Insights during the consultation process informed a comprehensive review of the Project.
-Several of the recommendations made by Key Insights would be implemented as standard practice for a

-State Significant Development.
+Several of the recommendations made by Key Insights would be implemented as standard practice for a State Significant Development.
 This includes publishing monitoring data, management documentation (such as the Drivers Code of Conduct), and annual reporting on the environmental performance of the Quarry.
 While this may be expected, it may not previously have been made clear to the local community.
-It should also be noted that Hanson has commenced implementation of many of the recommendations of the Key Insights assessment, with some components now included in the Project.
+It should also be noted that Hanson has commenced implementation of many of the recommendations of the Key Insights assessment.